 Lakewood Rideshare Accident Lawyers

-If you or a loved one were recently injured in an accident involving a rideshare, Briggs & Briggs is here to help.
+If you or a loved one were recently injured in an accident involving a rideshare, The Law Offices of Briggs & Briggs is here to help.
 Rideshare apps like Uber and Lyft are supposed to make transportation safer and more convenient by discouraging drunk driving and eliminating the need for parking.
 But taking advantage of these services means putting your safety in the hands of a driver you don’t know.
 These drivers are not professionally trained — most are regular people like you, just trying to make some extra cash.
 They are just as prone as anyone else on the road to causing or becoming the victims of accidents.
 When rideshare passengers or other drivers are involved in an accident with a rideshare driver, the situation can seem complicated.
 Who is responsible, the company or the driver?
 Can a passenger file a personal injury claim?

-If you or someone you love was injured in a rideshare accident, the Lakewood personal injury lawyers of Briggs & Briggs are here to help.
+If you or someone you love was injured in a rideshare accident, the Lakewood personal injury lawyers of The Law Offices of Briggs & Briggs are here to help.
 We will clear up any confusion about responsibility and help you decide whom to file your claim against, and how.
 With over sixty years providing legal services to residents of Lakewood, Tacoma, Olympia, Puyallup, Chehalis, and Bremerton, we understand what it takes to fight and win a personal injury case.
 Contact us at (253) 588-6696 to schedule a free consultation.

 Types of Rideshare Accident Cases